natstar93/your-first-trainline-graphql/02-Setting-up-a-Node-Express-server.md

 yarn add -dev nodemon
 ```

-Add we can add a command to the scripts section in package.json
+Add we can add a command to the scripts section in package.json:

-From

 ```
  "scripts": {